omz/ColorSense-for-Xcode/README.md

 ![Screenshot](https://github.com/holtwick/HOStringSense-for-Xcode/raw/master/Xcode.png "Example")

 ## Installation

 Simply build the Xcode project and restart Xcode.
-The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`. @"Hello\nWorld!"st remove the plugin from there (and restart Xcode).
+The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+First remove the plugin from there (and restart Xcode).

 If you get a "Permission Denied" error while building, please see [this issue](https://github.com/omz/ColorSense-for-Xcode/issues/1).

+## Author

+I'm a Mac and iOS developer, follow me on Twitter [@holtwick](https://twitter.com/holtwick) or ADN [@ho](https://alpha.app.net/ho).

 ## Credits